 In addition, collect the following original documents and copies (note that for passports, we only need copies of the biodata page one of the passport, not copies of each page):

-- Child’s Swedish birth certificate: Long form Swedish birth certificate in English listing both the child and parents’ information.
+- Child’s Swedish birth certificate: Long form Swedish birth certificate in English listing both the child and parents’ information signed and sealed by Skatteverket (full instructions on the CRBA checklist).
 Short form birth certificates listing just the child are not acceptable; original and one copy

 - Marriage certificate (if applicable): An original or court certified copy of the marriage certificate for the parents issued by the appropriate authorities in the country in which the marriage took place.
 Church/Religious certificates are not acceptable.
 If the parents are not married, this is not required; original and one copy